 Interviewing Your Adult Students to Gain Critical Insights and Boost Enrollment

-While there is much you can glean about adult students by combing through industry reports, reviewing web analytics, and collaborating with other higher ed colleagues, you can’t understand your adult audience fully unless you talk to them directly.
+While there is much you can glean about marketing to adult students by combing through industry reports, reviewing web analytics, and collaborating with other higher ed colleagues, you can’t understand your adult audience fully except through interviewing adult students directly.
 To create a truly effective marketing story, you should get ahold of your adult audience for helpful insight through in-person or over-the-phone interviews.

 The good news is that these interviews don’t have to be time intensive.
 You can find out everything you need to know in as few as 20-30 minutes.
 Regardless, you do need a clear idea of what specific key insights you want to acquire and to develop the right questions in order to get them.
 You’ll be amazed at how the valuable information you gain will help boost your marketing and meet enrollment goals.